JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 ### Creating project pointing to Bitbucket

-1. On the __Create project__ page, click a corresponding Bitbucket tile to create a project from an existing connection to Bitbucket Cloud, Server, or Data Center.
+1. On the __Create project__ page, click a corresponding "From Bitbucket" tile to create a project from an existing connection to Bitbucket Cloud, Server, or Data Center.
 See this help article to learn how to set up new connections: [Bitbucket Cloud](configuring-connections.md#Bitbucket+Cloud) | [Bitbucket Server and Data Center](configuring-connections.md#Bitbucket+Server+and+Data+Center).
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
 3. TeamCity will display the project and build configuration name.
 If required, modify the names and click __Proceed__.
 For a Git repository, TeamCity will autodetect the default branch, but you have an option to change it and to add other branches to monitor by entering their [specification](working-with-feature-branches.md#Configuring+Branches).
 4. TeamCity will add a VCS build trigger and attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.